xlladdins/xll/docs/Excel4MacrosH-P.md

 **MOVE.TOOL**(**from\_bar\_id, from\_bar\_position**, to\_bar\_id,
 to\_bar\_position, copy, width)

-From\_bar\_id    specifies the number or name of a toolbar from which you want to move or copy the button.
+From\_bar\_id&nbsp;&nbsp;&nbsp;&nbsp;specifies the number or name of a toolbar from which you want to move or copy the button.
 For detailed information, see the description of bar\_id in ADD.TOOL.

+From\_bar\_position&nbsp;&nbsp;&nbsp;&nbsp;specifies the current
-From\_bar\_position    specifies the current position of the button within the toolbar.
+position of the button within the toolbar.
 From\_bar\_position starts with 1 at the left side (if horizontal) or at the top (if vertical).

-To\_bar\_id    specifies the number or name of a toolbar to which you want to move or paste the button.
+To\_bar\_id&nbsp;&nbsp;&nbsp;&nbsp;specifies the number or name of a toolbar to which you want to move or paste the button.
 For detailed information, see the description of bar\_id in ADD.TOOL.
 To\_bar\_id is optional if you are moving a button within the same toolbar.

-To\_bar\_position    specifies where you want to move or paste the button within the toolbar.
+To\_bar\_position&nbsp;&nbsp;&nbsp;&nbsp;specifies where you want to move or paste the button within the toolbar.
 To\_bar\_position starts with 1 at the left side (if horizontal) or at the top (if vertical).
 To\_bar\_position is optional if you are only adjusting the width of a drop-down list.

-Copy    is a logical value specifying whether to copy the button.
+Copy&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether to copy the button.
 If copy is TRUE, the button is copied; if FALSE or omitted, the button is moved.

-Width    is the width, measured in points, of a drop-down list.
+Width&nbsp;&nbsp;&nbsp;&nbsp;is the width, measured in points, of a drop-down list.
 If the button you are moving is not a drop-down list, width is ignored.

 **Related Functions**

-ADD.TOOL   Adds one or more buttons to a toolbar
+ADD.TOOL&nbsp;&nbsp;&nbsp;Adds one or more buttons to a toolbar

-COPY.TOOL   Copies a button face to the Clipboard
+COPY.TOOL&nbsp;&nbsp;&nbsp;Copies a button face to the Clipboard

-GET.TOOL   Returns information about a button or buttons on a toolbar
+GET.TOOL&nbsp;&nbsp;&nbsp;Returns information about a button or buttons on a toolbar

 Return to [top](#H)